-Interstate 35 (I-35) is one of the major transcontinental highways in the United States and serves as a crucial transportation axis in Texas.
-The section connecting San Antonio and Austin is the central axis of the Central Texas Corridor, playing a significant role economically, culturally, and logistically.
+Interstate 35 (I-35) is one of the major transcontinental highways in the United States and serves as a crucial transportation corridor in Texas.
+The segment connecting San Antonio and Austin is the central axis of the Central Texas Corridor, playing a vital role economically, culturally, and logistically.

 Overview of I-35 History